clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 Create bundles for the mix
 --------------------------

-To create a totally **new bundle**, the bundle name you specify cannot exist upstream.
-If that is the case, create a :file:`new-bundle` with the following
+To create a totally new bundle, the bundle name you specify cannot exist upstream.
+Create a new bundle :file:`new-bundle` with the following command:
-command:

 .. code-block:: bash